techidaily/site-sound-optimizing/source/_posts/new-in-2024-the-modern-editors-handbook-cutting-and-mixing-in-avidemux.md

  Many of you might be interested to know about the concept of audio editing and method to implement this task for real time applications.
 Actually the audio editing task is something same as that of making changes in any written document.
 Things from audio file can be copied, pasted, replaced, cut and deleted as per need and simple manipulation functions can be applied to do something interesting as a result.
 It can be applied to so many applications for example if we have to remove any undesired interference like cough, breaths, phone sounds from audio files or want to loop, slice or adjust various beats.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3koT_-kvbks?si=sQV7FzPiz6GYITrE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Audio editing in Avidemux

  Avidemux is a well-known open source type audio-video editing tool that helps to manage content with proper synchronisation.
 The task of audio editing can be completed with following easy to follow steps on Avidemux:

 * First of all click on the file option available on software toolbar and import your desire audio content.
 * Select any desired but compatible file format type so that output content can be saved to that format after editing.
 * Now on software interface, again go to file and get visual media file on user interface.
 * Play this video file and adjust timings of audio and video files.
 They must appear in synchronization.
 * Go to audio option on screen, you will find the settings to be adjusted for main audio source, change this setting to external audio source.
 * Set the locations for adding audio content.
 * Adjust frames for both files.
 * Finally hit save option.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## 5 Best Audio Editing Software 2016

 1. **WavePad:**